mdlincoln/mdlincoln.github.io/_posts/2015-06-30-dh2015-modelling-the-international-printmaking-networks-of-early-modern-europe.md

 ---

+<aside>n.b.
+These are notes for a more freely-delivered talk, so many of these ideas
+are not a formally articulated as you might expect in a published article.</aside>

 One key point in the history early modern Dutch artistic printmaking is the formation of what might be called a national school: a shift away from internationalized, courtly mannerism such as the Goltzius print above after a